philipmjohnson/basic-template/src/morea/010.introduction/module-introduction.md

 morea_sort_order: 10
 ---

-An overview of ICS 311 policies and procedures and the material to be covered in this course.
+Information, assessment, format, assignments, policies, topics, and the role of algorithms in computing.